Robust EMRAN-aided Coupled Controller for Autonomous Vehicles: Performance Evaluation of EMRAN-aided Controller for AVs

-Next, we consider the DLC maneuver at a higher constant velocity of 20 m/s, without disturbances.
-Note that it becomes more difficult for the controllers to control the vehicle when the velocity increases because of the shorter response time.
-Thus, the tracking errors also increase.
+Next, we consider a high-speed DLC maneuver at constant velocity of 20 m/s and without disturbances/uncertainties.
+Note that it becomes more difficult for the controllers to control a fast-moving vehicle because of the shorter response time, leading to greater tracking errors.

-It can be observed from Table \ref{tab:err_20} and Fig. \ref{Fig. track_err_20} that the proposed decoupled Stanley-EMRAN controller again provides improved performance compared to that of Stanley by minimizing the overshoots and undershoots, and peak lateral errors.
-However, not much improvement is observed in the heading performance since it is not possible to significantly reduce the lateral and heading errors simultaneously with a single control input \cite{JI201841}.
-In this study, we have focused more on reducing the lateral errors during the path-tracking.
-Eliminating the lateral error while maintaining the heading error at a reasonable range improves road safety and reduces the possibility of collisions.
-Additionally, it has been found through simulations that an aggressive heading correction controller degrades the vehicle's stability and passenger comfort.
+It is observed from Table~\ref{tw-2487b496cdcf} and Fig.~\ref{f-228e28b857fe} that, compared to the conventional Stanley, the proposed Stanley-EMRAN controller improves the tracking performance by minimizing the overshoots and undershoots, and peak lateral errors.
+However, not much improvement is noticed in the heading performance since with a single control input, both the lateral and heading errors cannot be significantly reduced simultaneously\unskip~\cite{1131305:22465617}.
+In this study, we have focused primarily on eliminating the lateral errors during the path-tracking maneuvers.
+It was found through experiments that mitigating the lateral errors while having reasonable errors in the heading, the vehicle is able to perform the harsh maneuvers without losing its stability.
+Aggressive heading correction also degrades the passenger comfort and increases the chance of a rollover.

-An increase in $e_{y_{max}}$ is observed with Stanley-EMRAN*, a trend observable in all the coupled test cases because of the varying longitudinal dynamics of the vehicle.
+Also, because of varying longitudinal dynamics of the vehicle during the lane changes, an increase in $e_{y_{max}} $ is noticed with the Coupled-EMRAN controller.
+This increase is also evident in all the test cases discussed earlier.